Razpudding/simple-data-broker/README.md

 This Node server is a simple data broker which accepts POST requests and stores data in a database.

 ## Usage
+1. Set up a mongodb, provide its MongoDB URI in a .env file
+2. Run the server using `npm start`
+3. Test if it runs correctly by sending a correct POST message (see below)

+## Features

 The server accepts two requests: